saucelabs/sauce-school/codelabs/Drafts/Module5_SeleniumPython.md

 Your tests still take a good deal of time to run since they're executing in series (i.e., one after another).
 As our suite grows, test latency will grow with it, if you continue to run tests in series the time it takes to run your test suite can grow exponentially.

 In this lesson you will be learning how to set up Sauce Labs to run tests in parallel.
 This means that you can run two or more tests, using two or more instances of DriverFactory at the same time.
-Previously what you were doing was running `------ `first, then running `-------` once it was done.

 Parallelization is one of the main advantages to using a platform like Sauce Labs, however you also must be careful when designing a test suite to make sure the tests can be run in parallel, and in any order, or else account for and create code that does run certain tests in order.
 Luckily, our test suite has been well set up to run in parallel.